vstinner/vstinner.github.io/content/c-api-dict-getitemref.rst

     I'm approving this.
 A new naming scheme makes sense for a new API; I'm not sure it makes sense to try and enforce a new scheme in the current API.
 For now, there is already precedence of the ``Ref`` suffix in the current API;
     I'm ok with that.
-Also, the current API uses ``PyObject *`` all over the place.
+Also, the current API uses ``PyObject*`` all over the place.
 If we are to change this, we practically will end up with a completely new API; AFAICS, there is no problem with sticking to the current practice.

 Then the discussion about the function name came back.
-So **Gregory** asked the Steering Council: `decision: Should we add non-borrowed-ref public C APIs, if so, is there a naming convention?
+So **Gregory** asked the Steering Council: `Should we add non-borrowed-ref public C APIs, if so, is there a naming convention?
 <https://github.com/python/steering-council/issues/201>`_.
 He asked two
 questions: